The Slim Shady LP: Recording

-Eminem had idolized The Slim Shady LP co-producer Dr. Dre (pictured in 2008) since he was a teenager.
+Eminem had idolized The Slim Shady LP co-producer Dr. Dre (pictured here in 2008) since he was a teenager.

 The Slim Shady LP was recorded at Studio 8 at 430 8 Mile Road in Ferndale, Michigan.
 Eminem, who had idolized Dr. Dre since listening to his group N.W.A as a teenager, was nervous to work with him on the album: "I didn't want to be starstruck or kiss his ass too much ...
 I'm just a little white boy from Detroit.
 I had never seen stars, let alone Dr. Dre."
 However, Eminem became more comfortable working with Dr. Dre after a series of highly productive recording sessions.
 The recording process generally began with Dr. Dre creating a beat and Eminem using the tracks as a template for his freestyle raps; "Every beat he would make, I had a rhyme for", Eminem recalled.
 He later said: "Every time I sat down with a pen, everything was just like 'fuck you, fuck this, fuck them, fuck that, fuck the world, fuck what everybody thinks.
 Fuck them.' " On the first day of recording, Eminem and Dr. Dre finished "My Name Is" in an hour.
 Three other songs, including "Role Model", were also recorded that day.

-"'97 Bonnie & Clyde", which was formerly featured on the Slim Shady EP as "Just the Two of Us", was re-recorded for The Slim Shady LP to feature his daughter Hailie's vocals.
+97 Bonnie & Clyde", which was formerly featured on the Slim Shady EP as "Just the Two of Us", was re-recorded for The Slim Shady LP to feature his daughter Hailie's vocals.
 Because the song focuses on disposing of his girlfriend's corpse, Eminem was not comfortable with explaining the situation to Kim Scott, and instead told her that he would be taking Hailie to Chuck E. Cheese's.
 He explained, "When she found out I used our daughter to write a song about killing her, she fucking blew.
 We had just got back together for a couple of weeks.
 Then I played her the song and she bugged the fuck out."
 Eminem also said, "When [Hailie] gets old enough, I'm going to explain it to her.
 I'll let her know that Mommy and Daddy weren't getting along at the time.
 None of it was to be taken too literally, although at the time I wanted to fucking do it."
 Eminem asked Marilyn Manson to guest appear on the song, but the singer declined because he felt that the song was "too misogynistic".
 The song "Guilty Conscience" contains a humorous reference to an occasion in which Dr. Dre assaulted Dee Barnes.
 Having only known Dr. Dre for a few days, Eminem was anxious about how he would react to such a line, and to his relief, Dr. Dre "fell out of his chair laughing" upon hearing the lyric.